-In addition, Respondent notes that similar to SCE's 2022 unitary value, and even though the CPUC denied Petitioner's increased ROE request based on its conclusion that mitigation measures and AB 1054 had sufficiently addressed wildfire risk, SAPD has again allowed an increased equity risk premium of .85 percent to Petitioner's 2023 overall capitalization rate.
+In addition, Respondent notes that similar to SCE's 2023 unitary value, SAPD has again allowed an increased equity risk premium of .85 percent to Petitioner's 2024 overall capitalization rate.
 (SAPD Analysis, p.
-3.)
-This equity risk premium resulted in an approximately \$1.6 billion value reduction, which was allowed to acknowledge risk that might not be captured in the other adjustments allowed for the Petitioner.
+5.)
+This equity risk premium resulted in an approximately \$2 billion value reduction, which was allowed to acknowledge risk that might not be captured in the other adjustments allowed for the Petitioner.
 (Ibid.)